-1 (5) The Measure does not provide a source of funding for the creation of a new state 2 program before the work to implement the Measure may occur; 3 (6) Included in the Measure are policies outside the subject of a medical marijuana

-- (6) Included in the Measure are policies outside the subject of a medical marijuana program in the following areas;

-- (a) Employment law;

-- (b) Landlord and tenant rights;

-- (c) School policy;

-- (d) Correctional health;

-- (e) Family law; and

-- (f) Contract law;

-- (7) 2020 Constitutional Amendment A passed by a vote of the people on November 3, 2020, receiving fifty-four percent of the vote.
-South Dakota became the first state to adopt recreational and medicinal marijuana in the same election; - (8) The constitutionality of Constitutional Amendment A is currently being challenged in two lawsuits: In the matter of election contest as to Amendment A, Sixth Circuit Case No. 32CIV20-186, and Sheriff Kevin Thom, in his official capacity as Pennington County Sheriff and Colonel Rick Miller, in his official capacity as Superintendent of the South Dakota Highway Patrol v.
-Steve Barnett, in his official capacity as South Dakota Secretary of State, Sixth Circuit Case No. 32CIV20-187.
-On February 8, 2021, the circuit court issued its decisions in these cases, and in the latter case, held that Amendment A was unconstitutional.
-These decisions, however, are subject to appeal and final, nonappealable decisions are not expected during the 96th Legislative Session; - (9) The implementation, administration, and regulation of a medical marijuana program would be significantly impacted by the final outcome of the Amendment A litigation, and establishing a medical marijuana program without certainty as to the legality of adult use marijuana would waste limited taxpayers' resources; - (10) A state of emergency was declared on March 13, 2020, and continues to exist in every county of this state.
-The Department of Health, which the Measure charges with regulating medical marijuana, has been preparing, planning, researching, managing, communicating, and using every available resource at its disposal to fight the unprecedented, global pandemic of the novel coronavirus, which causes the severe respiratory disease, COVID-19, since January 2020, and has been developing, launching, tracking, and administering the state's vaccine distribution plan continuously since the Measure passed;
+The Measure does not provide a source of funding for the creation of a new state 1 (5) 2 program before the work to implement the Measure may occur; 3 Included in the Measure are policies outside the subject of a medical marijuana (6) 4 program in the following areas; 5 Employment law; (a) 6 (b) Landlord and tenant rights; 7 (c) School policy; 8 (d) Correctional health; 9 (e) Family law; and Contract law; 10 (f) 2020 Constitutional Amendment A passed by a vote of the people on November 3, 11 (7) 12 2020, receiving fifty-four percent of the vote.
+South Dakota became the first state 13 to adopt recreational and medicinal marijuana in the same election; 14 The constitutionality of Constitutional Amendment A is currently being challenged (8) 15 in two lawsuits: In the matter of election contest as to Amendment A, Sixth Circuit 16 Case No. 32CIV20-186, and Sheriff Kevin Thom, in his official capacity as Pennington County Sheriff and Colonel Rick Miller, in his official capacity as 17 18 Superintendent of the South Dakota Highway Patrol v.
+Steve Barnett, in his official 19 capacity as South Dakota Secretary of State, Sixth Circuit Case No. 32CIV20-187.
+20 On February 8, 2021, the circuit court issued its decisions in these cases, and in 21 the latter case, held that Amendment A was unconstitutional.
+These decisions, 22 however, are subject to appeal and final, nonappealable decisions are not expected 23 during the 96th Legislative Session; (9) 24 The implementation, administration, and regulation of a medical marijuana 25 program would be significantly impacted by the final outcome of the Amendment 26 A litigation, and establishing a medical marijuana program without certainty as to 27 the legality of adult use marijuana would waste limited taxpayers' resources; 28 (10) A state of emergency was declared on March 13, 2020, and continues to exist in 29 every county of this state.
+The Department of Health, which the Measure charges 30 with regulating medical marijuana, has been preparing, planning, researching, 31 managing, communicating, and using every available resource at its disposal to 32 fight the unprecedented, global pandemic of the novel coronavirus, which causes 33 the severe respiratory disease, COVID-19, since January 2020, and has been developing, launching, tracking, and administering the state's vaccine distribution plan continuously since the Measure passed;

-1 (11) The Measure requires the Department of Health to implement, administer, and 2 regulate a new program and industry less than eight months from when the 3 Measure passed.
-The time frame is insufficient to successfully launch a reliable, 4 stable, and prudent medical marijuana program; 5 (12) The Measure conflicts with federal law by legalizing a substance that remains illegal

-- (12) The Measure conflicts with federal law by legalizing a substance that remains illegal under federal law, which adds further complexity to implementation; - (13) The Measure fails to adequately consider the complexities and detail needed to successfully create and operate a medical marijuana program; - (14) Due to the pending litigation, the Department of Health's continued efforts against COVID-19, and the complexity of marijuana's status under federal law, the State needs more time to establish a medical marijuana program with integrity and prudency than its current effective date of July 1, 2021; and - 13 (15) Therefore, a delay of the implementation of the Measure is appropriate and necessary. - Section 2.
-Notwithstanding the provisions of § 2-1-12, §§ 34-20G-1 to 34-20G-95, inclusive, are effective July 1, 2022 January 1, 2022. - 17 Section 3.
+- 1 (11) The Measure requires the Department of Health to implement, administer, and 2 regulate a new program and industry less than eight months from when the 3 Measure passed.
+The time frame is insufficient to successfully launch a reliable, 4 stable, and prudent medical marijuana program; - (12) The Measure conflicts with federal law by legalizing a substance that remains illegal under federal law, which adds further complexity to implementation; - (13) The Measure fails to adequately consider the complexities and detail needed to successfully create and operate a medical marijuana program; - (14) Due to the pending litigation, the Department of Health's continued efforts against COVID-19, and the complexity of marijuana's status under federal law, the State needs more time to establish a medical marijuana program with integrity and prudency than its current effective date of July 1, 2021; and - 13 (15) Therefore, a delay of the implementation of the Measure is appropriate and necessary. - Section 2.
+Notwithstanding the provisions of § 2-1-12, §§ 34-20G-1 to 34-20G-95, inclusive, are effective January 1, 2022. - 17 Section 3.
 That § 34-20G-29 be AMENDED.

 34-20G-29.
-[Effective July January 1, 2022] Information required for issuance of registry identification cards--Fee.
+[Effective January 1, 2022] Information required for issuance of registry identification cards--Fee.